bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

             set BOKEH_RESOURCES=server-dev

-    This way, you have access to more development functions, such as `source maps` to help debugging the original TypeScript instead of the compiled JavaScript.
+    This way, you have access to more development functions, such as `source maps` to help to debug the original TypeScript instead of the compiled JavaScript.

 See :class:`~bokeh.resources.Resources` for more details.